-- I. Currently is practicing full-time or part-time as a nurse practitioner, physician, or physician assistant position in a clinical practice environment. - 2.
-Was practicing full-time or part-time as a nurse practitioner, physician, or physician assistant position in a clinical practice environment and has been retired for no more than two years from this position. - 3.
-And, has knowledge of transitions in advanced practice provider transitions, current issues and trends in clinical practice, and contemporary healthcare settings.
+- 1. Currently is practicing full-time or part-time as a nurse practitioner, physician, or physician assistant position in a clinical practice environment. - 2.
+Was practicing full-time or part-time as a nurse practitioner, physician, or physician assistant position in a clinical practice environment and has been retired for no more than two years from this position. - And, has knowledge of transitions in nurse practitioner and physician assistant residency transitions, current issues and trends in clinical practice, and contemporary healthcare settings.